-You’re likely to be one of those buyers—and you'll probably take 3 to 6 years to pay off your auto loan.
+If you’re one of the majority of car buyers who use an auto loan to purchase your vehicle, you'll probably take 3-6 years to pay off that loan.
 That’s a lot of time and money, which makes it that much more important to understand how auto loans work.
 Here are the 3 major factors that affect your monthly payment and the total amount you’ll spend on your loan:

 - The loan amount.
 This is how much you borrow.
 It can be significantly less than the value of the car, depending on whether you have a trade-in vehicle and if you’re making a down payment.

 - The annual percentage rate.
 Usually referred to as the APR, this is the effective interest rate you pay on your loan.

 - The loan term.
 This is the time you have to pay back the loan, normally 36–72 months.

 How those factors affect your monthly payment

 When thinking about how car loans work, it’s important to understand that a lower monthly payment could also mean that you’re paying more over the duration of the loan.
 Let's see how adjusting each of the 3 factors can affect your monthly payment:

 - A lower loan amount.
 Let's say you’re considering a $25,000 car loan, but you make a $2,000 down payment or negotiate the price of the car down by $2,000.
 Your loan amount becomes $23,000, which saves you $44.27 per month (assuming a 3.00% APR).

 - A lower APR.
 Consider that same $25,000 car loan and let’s assume a 4-year term.
 One financial institution offers a 3.00% APR and another offers a 2.00% APR.
 Taking the lower APR will save you $10.98 per month.